 How to Choose a Studio or Training Organisation

-The Pilates Alliance Australasia is a body established by the Pilates industry as an independent regulatory organisation for the control of quality and integrity within all legitimate approaches to the Pilates Method.
+The Pilates Association Australia is a body established by the Pilates industry as an independent regulatory organisation for the control of quality and integrity within all legitimate approaches to the Pilates Method.

 The PAA aims to foster an understanding of what pilates is and the regulation of quality Pilates instruction within studios and training programs throughout Australia.